berachain/offchain-sdk/telemetry/README.md

 * `IncMonotonic` and `Error`: Implemented using the `Count` metrics of Prometheus.

 * `Histogram`: This method wraps the `Histogram` metrics of Prometheus with linear buckets.
-  * Note: the maximum covered value is BucketCount * rate, where rate is passed as a parameter.
+  * Note: The maximum value covered is determined by the product of BucketCount and the rate parameter.
-  * TODO: In addition to linear bucket, support different types of buckets in future
+  * TODO: Support different types of buckets beyond linear buckets in future implementations.

 * `Time` and `Latency`: Implemented using the `Summary` metrics of Prometheus, with pre-defined quantile observations: p50, p90, and p99.